zzalscv2/FFEA/INSTALL.md

 The following configuration flags are either fundamental to CMake or specific to FFEA:

   * `-DCMAKE_INSTALL_PREFIX=<install_dir>`       -  (default /usr/local) installation directory
+  * `-DPYTHON_EXECUTABLE=<program>`     - (default /usr/bin/python) Python executable
   * `-DCMAKE_BUILD_TYPE=<Debug|Release>` -  (default Release) build type
   * `-DCMAKE_CXX_COMPILER=<program>`     -  (default g++)  C++ compiler.

-By default, CMake will use the subset of Boost we bundled, and will download Eigen 3.3.4.
+By default, CMake will use the subset of Boost we bundled, and will download Eigen 3.3.7.
 If you want to use your own installations you can still do so
  through:

   * `-DUSE_BOOST_INTERNAL=<ON|OFF>` - default ` ON `